sudhaScode/NodeJS-with-ME/README.md

 ## Middlewares
 The request might pass through middleware functions that can perform tasks like authentication, logging, validation or parsing cookies.
 - Each middleware function can access to `request`, `response` and can invoke next sequence function.
+Middleware functions are functions that have access to the request object (req), the response object (res), and the next function in the application’s request-response cycle.
+The next function is a function in the Express router which, when invoked, executes the middleware succeeding the current middleware.

+Middleware functions can perform the following tasks:

+- Execute any code.
+- Make changes to the request and the response objects.
+- End the request-response cycle.
+- Call the next middleware in the stack.

 - `express.json()`: Parses incoming requests with JSON payloads.